TL;DR

 5. Set Up Your Content Calendar

 Timing is everything.
 A content calendar helps organize the production and publication of your content, ensuring a consistent and strategic approach to engagement.
-At this point, it’s essential to have your favorite content management system in place, so you can start scheduling.
+At this point, it’s essential to have your favorite project management software in place, so you can start scheduling.

 6. Manage Team Collaboration and Workflows